 She could still be prosecuted.

-Just because Donald Trump said, oh, it's not my intention, it's it has nothing to do with what Trump wants.
+Just because Donald Trump said, oh, it's not my intention.

-Trump doesn't get to tell, just like when Obama made those comments about Hillary and said, Oh, it's no big deal what you did with the emails.
+Trump doesn't get to tell, just like when Obama made those comments about Hillary and said, oh, it's no big deal what you did with the emails.

-He was it was an improper remark.
+It was an improper remark.

-He didn't know number one, number two, he clearly doesn't know what the law was or doesn't care.
+He didn't know, number one, number two, he clearly doesn't know what the law was or doesn't care.

 And Kelly Ann was warning on Sunday that the Trump Justice Department could very well prosecute Hillary.